Search

 Music and Atmosphere: The Quiet Hum of Connection

-When music is utilized, it serves to subtly underline the emotional weight of a scene rather than dominate it.
 The overall mood is one of quiet reflection and gentle hope.
 The film avoids the trap of melodrama, opting for a tone that is emotional and powerful precisely because it is so understated.
 This atmospheric simplicity allows the audience to project their own experiences onto Evan and Rhian, making the film feel deeply personal for anyone who has ever sat across a table from someone they were trying to understand.

 Strengths and Weaknesses